The ICO exists to empower you through information.

 What are the rules on qualified electronic registered delivery services?

-The requirements for qualified electronic registered delivery services are stated in UK eIDAS Regulation Article 44.
+The requirements for qualified electronic registered delivery services are stated in UK eIDAS Article 44.
 To provide this service you must be a qualified trust service provider and the service must:

 • ensure the identity of the sender ‘with a high level of confidence’;